bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/workflow.rst

 (You can get an SSL certificate from any SSL certificate provider).

+☐ Share your BigchaindB *public* key with all the other nodes in the BigchainDB cluster.
+Don't share your private key.

+☐ Get the BigchainDB public keys of all the other nodes in the cluster.
+That list of public keys is known as the BigchainDB "keyring."

+☐ Ask the managing organization for the FQDN used to serve the BigchainDB APIs and for a copy of the associated SSL/TLS certificate.

 ☐ If the cluster uses 3scale for API authentication, monitoring and billing, you must ask the managing organization for all relevant 3scale credentials.